2018/2019 Academic Year

 Please follow the link below to find out if you are qualified to join Phases 4/5 of the Pre-sessional Programme:

-For Warwick Manufacturing Group (WMG) Courses, please use this guide: WMG English Requirement
+For Warwick Manufacturing Group (WMG) Courses, please use this guide: WMG English Requirements

-WMG Students who have already studied in the UK (or other English Speaking Country) at Bachelor level or above, for one or more academic years, will not be eligible for a place on the pre-sessional English course.
+WMG Students who have already studied in the UK (or other English Speaking Country) at Bachelor level or above, for one or more academic years within the last 3 years, will not be eligible for a place on the pre-sessional English course.

 The Pre-sessional Programme Tuition fees for 2018/2019 per Phase are: